John Galvin (general): Personal life

-Galvin lived with his wife Ginny and had four daughters.
+He was married to Virginia Lee (Brennan) Galvin, and they had four daughters.
 One of his daughters, Beth, served a medical reporter for WAGA, the FOX affiliate in Atlanta during 1996–2024.
 The Galvin Middle School in Wakefield, Massachusetts, is named after him.
-The United States Military Academy awarded Galvin (Class of '54) the 1997 Distinguished Graduate Award.
-On 25 September 2015, he died in Jonesboro, Georgia at the age of 86.
+The United States Military Academy awarded Galvin the 1997 Distinguished Graduate Award.
+On 25 September 2015, he died in Jonesboro, Georgia, at the age of 86.